-- 7.1 The referee's decision is considered as final during game play. - 7.2 If competitors require a rule clarification they must do it immediately by requesting a "Referees Time Out".
-The game clock will be stopped. - 7.3 If the Team Captain is not satisfied with the referee's explanation, they can request to speak to the Tournament Referee. - 7.4 Mentors must not be involved in any rules discussion. - 7.5 Video evidence will not be accepted. - 7.6 Once the tournament referee and the game referee have come to a decision, no more discussion will be accepted. - 7.7 Any further argument will result in a Yellow Card being issued, followed by a Red Card if the Team Captain or Mentor continues to argue. - 7.8 A Red Card will result in that person being required to leave the competition area for the remainder of the tournament. - 7.9 The Tournament Referee may be required to modify rules as a result of local conditions or circumstances.
+- 7.1 The Judge's decision is considered as final during game play. - 7.2 If competitors require a rule clarification they must do it immediately by requesting a "Judges Time Out".
+The game clock will be stopped. - 7.3 If the Team Captain is not satisfied with the judge's explanation, they can request to speak to the Head Judge. - 7.4 Mentors must not be involved in any rules discussion. - 7.5 Video evidence will not be accepted. - 7.6 Once the Head Judge and the game judge have come to a decision, no more discussion will be accepted. - 7.7 Any further argument will result in a Yellow Card being issued, followed by a Red Card if the Team Captain or Mentor continues to argue. - 7.8 A Red Card will result in that person being required to leave the competition area for the remainder of the tournament. - 7.9 Failure to respect a Red Card will result in permanent exclusion of the person from any WRO Football tournament.
+Any further protests can be communicated through the National Organiser. - 7.10 The Head Judge may be required to modify rules as a result of local conditions or circumstances.
 Participants will be notified of this at the earliest available opportunity.